xcat2/confluent-docs/docs/miscellaneous/confluentvxcat.md

 In xCAT, makedns is provided as an aid to generate ISC BIND configuration.
 However, it does not require this be used, and is content so long as forward and reverse lookup works exactly as expected.

-In confluent, no helper facility is provided for name configuration, documentation instead mentions how to use `/etc/hosts` with `dnsmasq` if no other name resolution is otherwise in use.
+In confluent, the optional [`confluent2hosts`](../manuals/confluent2hosts.md) generates `/etc/hosts` entries from the node attribute database, which `dnsmasq` (optionally configured with [`confluent2dnsmasq`](../manuals/confluent2dnsmasq.md)) can then serve over DNS; neither is required if name resolution is otherwise in use.
 It is strongly recommended for forward resolution to function, though not required, and reverse lookup no longer has an impact on identifying nodes and will not cause problem identifying nodes if missing or not particularly configured.

 ## DHCP

 In xCAT, control of DHCP is mandatory for discovery and deployment functionality.
 No other DHCP server may be running on a network that xCAT needs to do discovery or deployment on.

-In Confluent, DHCP is optional and even when present is not managed by Confluent.
+In Confluent, DHCP is optional.
+Confluent answers DHCP itself only to direct firmware through network boot, and an external DHCP server may still run on the same network without being managed by Confluent.
 No dynamic range is required for any discovery.
 The default behavior is to use static IP address.
 It may also be configured to always defer IP configuration to an external DHCP server or to do so only for the firmware phase (PXE/HTTP boot) but use static for the OS.

 Where xCAT provides `makedhcp` to maintain ISC dhcpd from its own tables, confluent instead provides [`confluent2dnsmasq`](../manuals/confluent2dnsmasq.md), which generates a `dnsmasq` configuration of static reservations